XiugeChen/Image-Tagger-Network-Game-Server/README.md

 [Beej's Guide to Network Programming]: http://www.beej.us/guide/bgnet/html/multi/index.html

+# Image Tagger, A Network Game Server

-## DESCRIPTION
+## Introduction

-Project 1 for COMP30023 Computer System at University of Melbourne
+* Project 1 for [COMP30023](https://handbook.unimelb.edu.au/2020/subjects/comp30023) (Computer System) at the University of Melbourne, 2019 Sem1.

-a network game server that tags images as people play.
+* A network game server that tags images as people play.
 (The idea was invented by the inventor of re-Captcha and Duo-lingo)

-The game consists of two players and one server, where each of the players can only communicate with the server (but the other player).
+* The game consists of two players and one server, where each of the players can only communicate with the server (but the other player).
 At the beginning, when the two players log on to the server, the server sends both of them a same image. he game then starts;